open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

     :align: center
     :width: 60%

-Refer to the :ref:`pcie_host` documentation for a detailed description of how each of these signal lines are acquired.
+Refer to the :ref:`pcie_controller` documentation for a detailed description of how each of these signal lines are acquired.

-.. note:: There may be more IO present on the breakout board than is available
+..  note:: There may be more headstage ports present on the breakout board than are available
-    on a particular host board.
-For instance, :ref:`pcie_host` has two coaxial links, but the v1.5beta breakout board provides four.
+    on a particular controller.
+For instance, :ref:`pcie_controller` has two coaxial links, but the v1.5beta breakout board provides four.

 Reset Button